My Seven Core Values

 One of the things I have all my coaching clients do is to create a list of “Core Values” for themselves.
 Values are like the banks of a river, a road map, or a compass.
 They help us decide what to do and what kind(s) of people we invite into our teams.

 41 years ago I attended a Steven Covey seminar.
 I believe their main purpose was to get me to buy their materials and concepts, but the Lord had another reason for my being there.

 The first day of the seminar the leader asked us to make a list of our most cherished values…values that we wanted to live by and have as a foundation for our life and work.
 I made the list then and there and I still have it; and, by his grace, live by it as I make decisions and follow Jesus.

-I thought you might find it interesting and instructive to see what I wrote down thirty years ago.
+I thought you might find it interesting and instructive to see what I wrote down over forty years ago.
 I’m not sharing this list to have you emulate it, but to get you thinking about what your values might be.

 I (Dave Kraft) highly value: